What Is Manure + How Should You Use It in the Garden?

 Fresh pile of animal manure mixed with straw and organic matter, sitting on grass with green foliage in the background.

-The Problem with Using Fresh Manure
+The Trouble With Fresh Manure

 Large pile of aged, broken-down cow manure outdoors, showing its fibrous texture and readiness for garden use.